enovance/software-factory/docs/deploy.rst

 How to deploy SF within LXC
 ---------------------------

-The LXC deployment is a deployment method that should only be used for test deployments.
-Only the SF deployment method for OpenStack is targeted for production.
+The LXC deployment should only be used for testing and development purposes.

 This step requires that VM images have been built `Build or retrieve SF VM images`_.

 The LXC deployment has been only tested on Ubuntu 14.04 LTS.
-We advice to setup an Ubuntu 14.04 VM somewhere either on OpenStack or VirtualBox or wherever you prefer.
-Please make sure your instance is up-to-date:
+We advice to setup an Ubuntu 14.04 VM somewhere either on OpenStack or VirtualBox or wherever you prefer and make sure it is up-to-date:

 .. code-block:: bash